U.S. cybersecurity firm says Beijing-linked hackers target Vatican ahead of talks

 A Vatican spokesperson had no immediate comment.
 The Hong Kong Study Mission did not respond to a request for comment.

-The reported hacking follows an extremely rare meeting between Beijing and the Vatican's foreign minister in Germany earlier this year, marking the highest-level official encounter between the two sides in decades.
+The reported hacking follows an extremely rare meeting between Beijing and the Vatican's foreign minister earlier this year in Germany, marking the highest-level official encounter between the two sides in decades.
 L8N2AE77R

 Relations between the two have been improving and they have been expected to renew the provisional two-year deal on the operation of the Catholic Church in China this September.